kootstra-rene/mdlr-tutorials/docs/posts/20221202-mdlr-basics.md

 })
 ```

 Well then I changed m to mdlr because my strong favor for modular development and the MDLR Module System was born, in plain JavaScript and with one global `mdlr`.

+The last thing to tackle was to create bundles but that is explained in this [blog](link:#/posts/20221205-mdlr-bundler.md).